About the Free Market Institute

-The Board of Directors for the Free Market Institute will provide advice and counsel on the Institute's affairs and play an important role in the future growth of the Institute.
-Board members include individuals from the Texas Tech University community as well as other academic and business communities.
-Members are listed below.
+The FMI Board of Directors provides advice and counsel on the Institute's affairs and plays an important role in its future growth.
+Board members include individuals from the TTU community, as well as other academic and business communities.
+Current board members are listed below.

-Dr. Michael San Francisco - Interim Vice President for Research, Texas Tech University
+- Joseph Heppert — Vice President for Research & Innovation at Texas Tech University

-Dr. Eduardo Segarra - Professor and Chairman, Department of Agricultural and Applied Economics, Texas Tech University
+- Eduardo Segarra — Emeritus Professor of Agricultural and Applied Economics in the College of Agricultural Sciences and Natural Resources at Texas Tech University

-Mr. F. Scott Dueser - Member, Board of Directors, Texas Tech Foundation/Former Chairman, Board of Regents, Texas Tech University System/Chairman, President & CEO, First Financial Bankshares, Inc.
+- F. Scott Dueser — Former Chairman of the Board of Regents at Texas Tech University System and Chairman, President & CEO at First Financial Bankshares, Inc.

-Dr. Peter Boettke — University Professor of Economics & Philosophy, Economics Department, George Mason University
+- Peter Boettke — University Professor of Economics and Philosophy at George Mason University

-Dr. J.R.
-Clark — Scott L. Probasco, Jr. Chair of Free Enterprise, College of Business, University of Tennessee Chattanooga
+- J.R.
+Clark — Scott L. Probasco, Jr. Distinguished Chair of Free Enterprise Emeritus at The University of Tennessee at Chattanooga